Why choose an accountant to complete your self-assessment tax return?

 - If you are experiencing any cashflow issues, your appointed accountant can discuss the possibilities of deferring your tax payments or negotiating a payment plan with HM Revenue & Customs on your behalf.

 This process helps to minimise your risk of an enquiry by HM Revenue & Customs into your tax affairs.

 Do you need help with your Self Assessment Tax Return?

 If you are earning money through any means other than PAYE then you must complete a self-assessment tax return each year to declare that income and calculate the amount of tax you owe.
 HM Revenue & Customs are not tasked to help you on how to organise your affairs and minimise your tax.
 By choosing Cottons as your accountant we can ensure that you are always paying the correct amount of tax saving you time, money and the fear of an enquiry by the HMRC.

-Directors and shareholders extracting dividends, property and goods traders and the self-employed are all subject to self-assessment and must complete their annual personal tax return detailing income from all sources in each tax year within 9 months of the tax year ending.
+Directors and shareholders extracting dividends, property and goods traders and the self-employed are all subject to self-assessment and must complete their annual personal tax return detailing income from all sources by 31st January the year following the end of the tax year.

 Failure to comply with self-assessment regulations can result in stressful penalties.